PhilDL/remix-gospel-stack/README.md

 ## What's in the Stack

-This is a **production-ready monorepo** for building modern web applications with React Router, optimized for developer experience and deployment simplicity.
+This is a **monorepo** for building modern web applications with React Router, optimized for developer experience and deployment simplicity.

 ### Core Technologies